 I’ve been told that the cause is genetic – my father was also deaf in his right ear.
-It’s a sensorineural hearing loss, which means that the inner ear is affected (see ‘Types of hearing loss’, below).
+It’s a sensorineural hearing loss, which means that the inner ear is affected.

 For a long time, people with hearing implants could only go swimming if they removed their audio processor, which of course meant that they couldn’t hear anything.

-But now MED-EL has developed WaterWear, a protective reusable cover for audio processors, allowing people to swim – and hear – at the same time.
+But MED-EL, the manufacturer of Manfred's implants, offers a broad range of accessories for every system so that people can go into water and dive.
+Those are called WaterWear and are protective reusable covers for the audio processors, allowing people to swim - and hear - at the same time.
 It’s suitable for chlorinated, fresh and salt water and has been tested at a depth of four metres, so you can even snorkel too.

 If someone were to ask you for advice about implantation, what would you say?